Code-Institute-Submissions/alkaios/README.md

 Alkaios Strength through fitness.
 A community orientated gymnasium for all, regardless of ability or fitness levels.

 ## UX
-![Responsive Views of Home Page] (documentation/Am I Responsive.docx)
+![Responsive Views of Home Page] (https://s10n.github.io/alkaios/documentation/Am I Responsive.docx)

 ### Users

-1. Expected users of the website include Fitness enthusiasts
+Expected users of the website include:
+1. Fitness enthusiasts
 2. Fitness newcomers looking for classes
 3. Fitness newcomers looking for information on the gym
 4. Users looking for pictures of the gyms facilities